asanchez3315/bamazon/README.md

 The Manager app like the customer app, loads the table when you run the application and it asks 3 tasks, restock, add a new product, or delete a product.

- I have to fix the add a new product feature, beacause it does add the item but it labels it as undefined.

 Click the link below to see a short video.